 Overall: 70% of Albertans are of European heritage; 6.5% are Indigenous and the rest are visible-minority.
 More than half of Albertans are Christian and it’s known as a ‘conservative’ province.

 Are you following?

 Bored yet?
 I am.
 Okay let me try to shorten this up: Alberta is a small province housing around 12% of Canada’s population.
 It has two ‘major’ cities – being dumps with less than 2 million each.
 Outside of those there are a bunch of tiny shit cities and towns that sprung up around oil and gas jobs and are full of rednecks with tendencies towards violence.
 There are a lot of immigrants but they’re in the ‘big cities’ and the rest are white and conservative everywhere else.

 Edmonton is a dismal dump with shit weather (averaging about -15 C for at least 3 months of the year) and no claims to fame other than a big ass mall, stabbings and being rapey.

-So whenever clean energy is put into use Alberta is going to have big issues.
-Almost a fifth of its GDP will be gone (or significantly diminished) and the other sectors relying on the money and population-growth connected to that will contract.
+Whenever clean energy is put into use Alberta is going to have big issues: almost a fifth of its GDP will be gone (or significantly diminished) and the other sectors relying on the money and population growth connected to that will contract.